517: No Such Thing As Julius Caesar's Dad Jokes

 You could just whistle.

-There was a guy called Freeman Davis, who was known as Brother Bones, who was a shoe shine boy, and people noticed how good he was at whistling.
+There was a guy called Freeman Davis, who was known as Brother Bones, who was a shoeshine boy, and people noticed how good he was at whistling.

-Barden because she claimed that he had drugged her on her wedding day
+Barden, because she claimed that he had drugged her on her wedding day.

 I thought you meant after the wedding had happened.
 Then he drugged her.

 Oh my goodness.
-There was Fred Lowry who was a professional whistler in the 40s and 50s who was blinded by scarlet fever at the age of two, then became a whistler.
+There was Fred Lowry, who was a professional whistler in the 40s and 50s, who was blinded by scarlet fever at the age of two, then became a whistler.

 And then he later went away from pop music and became a religious whistler.
 Oh, religious whistler.

-Well, I can whistle.
 I can whistle.

-Oh, yeah?
+Oh, yeah.

 Yeah.
 Cool.

-Let's say you're thrush.
+Let's see your thrush.
 Oh, my thrush.

 Oh, shit, I've got thrush.

-Oh, that means Nightingale in French.
+Oh, that means nightingale in French.
 Oh, there we go.

-Okay, well, that's all coming together.
+Well, that's that.
+It's all coming together.

 Yeah, yeah, yeah.

-So it's a big deal.
+So it's a big, big deal.

 The earliest sound recording we have, we actually only heard a few years ago, but it was from way earlier than we thought, like 20 years before Edison in 1857.